ComLake/Crawler/README.md

  Development of Data Acquisition and Integration Tool for Data Lake

 ## Features and Detail :
-* Automate crawl data from websites
+* Crawling data from websites
 * Data anlysis and set metadata for web dashbroad

 ## Target users :